Donate

 • Skip high-fat toppings such as bacon bits, cheese, croutons, and crispy noodles.
 They can add hundreds of calories!

-• Avoid taco salads.
-The deep-fried shells, tortilla chips, cheese, and sour cream make them high-fat, high-calorie diet busters.
+• Try to avoid taco salads or at least be mindful of the toppings added and how much of the shell you eat.
+The deep-fried shells, tortilla chips, cheese, and sour cream toppings can make them high-fat, high-calorie choices.

-• Choose salads with grilled chicken, shrimp, or vegetables.
-Avoid salads with breaded chicken or other fried toppings.
+• Opt for salads with grilled chicken, shrimp, or vegetables rather than those with breaded chicken or other fried toppings.

 The typical fast food meal of a burger, fries, and a drink can easily add up to a whole day’s worth of calories.
-That’s a nutritional (and weight control) recipe for disaster.
-The burger alone at many fast food joints can pack between 1,000-2,000 calories, particularly when loaded up with extra patties, bacon, and cheese.
+Frequently eating like this over time can have negative impacts on your overall health and weight management.
+The burger alone at many fast food joints can pack between 1,000 to 2,000 calories, particularly when loaded up with extra patties, bacon, and cheese.

-To keep calories and fat down, you also should pay particular attention to portion sizes and high-fat toppings and sides.
-Everything that you add to your meal counts—from fries to soda or a shake.
+To keep calories and fat to more appropriate levels, try to pay particular attention to portion sizes and high-fat toppings and sides.
+Everything that you include in your meal adds up—from fries to soda or a shake.

-Tips for making healthier choices at fast food burger joints:
+Tips for healthier fast food options at burger restaurants:

-Stick to a single hamburger patty.
-No double or triple burgers!
-Burgers with two or three beef patties add loads of unnecessary calories and unhealthy fat (up to 800 calories and 40 grams of fat).
+Stick to a single hamburger patty rather than a double or triple burgers.
+Burgers with two or three beef patties add a lot of calories and unhealthy fat—up to 800 calories and 40 grams of fat, much of it saturated fat.

 Hold or go light on the mayonnaise.
 You can eliminate around 100 calories.
 Add extra ketchup or mustard if you need a flavor kick.